Wisbech St Mary: History

 Tuddenham Hall in 1392 was held by Sir John de Tuddenham of the prior of Ely.
 The first recorded lord was Sir Robert (1281), and it continued in the Tuddenham family until the execution of Sir Thomas at the accession of Edward IV, when his estates were forfeited.
 In 1620 Tuddenham Hall manor, with 200 acres of arable land, was held by Humphrey Gardiner, to whom it had been bequeathed by his father Thomas (d.
 1566).
 A grandson and heir, another Humphrey, was then aged 12, and had livery of this manor and Hiptofts in 1636.
 In 1677 it was conveyed by him, his wife Helen, and son Humphrey to John Willys, and was for a short time in the Penhall family until in 1703 it was conveyed by John and Cecile Penhall to Richard Reynolds, whose family held possession up to 1800.

 Bevis Hall, later represented by a farm of that name on the North Brink at the south-east corner of the parish, was settled in 1624 by William Reve of London, on his daughter Margaret Bromley.
 In the 18th century it passed to the Drury and the Southwell families, the latter also being lessees of Wisbech Castle, and in 1746 it was bequeathed by Edward Southwell to his wife Jane, and by her to Sir Clement Trafford of Dunton Hall, Tydd St Mary.
 It was sold after his death to Francis Saunders of Parson Drove.
-After being in the Culy family it was purchased in 1851 by Joseph Peck, whose son John Peck (farmer) sold it to W G Jackson.
+After being in the Culy family it was purchased in 1851 by Joseph Peck, whose son John sold it to W G Jackson.
 A grandson N G Jackson sold it about 1910 to Frank Britain.
 The property was re-sold about 1933.

 Wisbech St Mary was the least nucleated of all the Isle of Ely parishes.
 Other villages include Murrow, Guyhirn and Thorney Toll.

 The Peterborough-Sutton Bridge branch of the former M. & G.N joint railway, opened in 1866, had stations in the parish at Murrow (East) and Wisbech St Mary.
-The March–Spalding line, opened in 1867, had stations at Murrow (West) and Guyhirn.
+The March–Spalding line, opened in 1867, had stations at Murrow (West) and Guyhirne.

 The Pepys family farmed a manor in the parish.
 It was leased to Samuel Pepys in 1639 for 21 years.